Flank/flank-dashboard/docs/12_state_management_investigation.md

 2. The next step will be to add an implementation for these events to the `mapEventToState` method.

-#### Initial boilerplate absence
+#### Boilerplate absence

+Score: 1

 There are a lot of initial boilerplate to create your first BLoC.
 As you can see in the [code sample](#Code_sample-2) section, you should create a state, actions, and the BLoC itself to start working on a project with this package.

-#### New feature boilerplate absence

 There is pretty much boilerplate code even to add a new feature or change the existing one.
 If you are trying to add a new feature to the existing BLoC, you should add an event, modify the state if needed, and implement the logic in the BLoC.

 #### Maintainability

+Score: 3

 On the one hand, the BLoC library has a high level of maintainability because the state and the business logic are separated from UI.
 Also, it is very debuggable because all events come to one place - the `mapEventToState` method.
 On the other hand, the BLoC library has a lot of boilerplate code and overhead that will complicate the maintenance process.
 For example, to add a new feature to the existing BLoC, we should change the state (if required), create at least one event (more events for streams), add implementation to the `mapEventToState` method.

 #### State snapshot

+Score: 5

 Using the BLoC library, it is easy to get the state snapshot because the state of the application is separated from UI and business logic.

 #### Debugging

+Score: 3

 The BLoC library is highly debuggable, because it has the only one place all events come and the state changes - the `mapEventToState` method, and that is why it is very easy to track the state changes.

 #### Undo and redo actions

+Score: 1

 The BLoC library has no embedded implementation of the undo/redo actions, but it could be easily implemented because of the separated application state from the business logic.

 #### Testability

+Score: 4

 There is a [bloc test](https://pub.dev/packages/bloc_test) package, created for testing the BLoC library's blocks.

 #### Easy to learn

+Score: 2

 It could be not so easy to learn the BLoC library, especially if you are not familiar with redux and its approach to state management.
+But it has pretty understandable namings and good documentation.

+#### State immutability

+Score: 5

+Since we have a separate class for the state, we can easily make the state immutable.

+#### Ability to use outside Flutter

+Score: 5

+The BLoC library consists of several pub packages: a [bloc](https://pub.dev/packages/bloc), which contains all core functionality of this state management, and a [flutter_bloc](https://pub.dev/packages/flutter_bloc) that adds widgets to work with `flutter`.
+To work outside of `flutter`, there is an [angular_bloc](https://pub.dev/packages/angular_bloc).
+So the package works well outside because it consists of a core package, that has all basic functionality and separate packages to work with different frameworks.

+#### Centralized analytics

+Score: 5

+The `Bloc` has the `onEvent`, `onTransition`, and `onError` methods that are useful to implement analytics:

+- [onEvent](https://pub.dev/documentation/bloc/latest/bloc/Bloc/onEvent.html) - is the method, called each time the new event added to the bloc.
+- [onTransition](https://pub.dev/documentation/bloc/latest/bloc/Bloc/onTransition.html) - is the method, called each time the [transition](https://pub.dev/packages/bloc#glossary) occurs.
+- [onError](https://pub.dev/documentation/bloc/latest/bloc/Bloc/onError.html) method is called whenever an error is thrown within `mapEventToState` method.

+It is pretty easy to implement centralized analytics if we override these methods.

 #### Pros